signalfx/tracing-examples/README.md

     with Istio tracing using the SignalFx adapter and Envoy tracing.
 - [Envoy](./envoy): the Envoy proxy can be configured to report trace spans to SignalFx.
+- [AWS App Mesh](./service-mesh/appmesh): An example E-Commerce application with deployment and configuration files for App Mesh on ECS.

 ### AWS Lambda Functions